bilger-progress/kinvey-otp-auth-poc-service/README.md

 # kinvey-otp-auth-poc-service
 Proof of Concept for One-Time-Password Auth on Kinvey.

+# This is NOT official implementation of OTP mechanism with Kinvey.
+This is not secure enough, since sending one-time-passwords via e-mail or SMS is inherently insecure.

 ## Architecture
 The Proof-of-Concept project contains a single Kinvey app, and two Kinvey services:
   - Flex service - FSR runtime